smucclaw/eu-ai-act/act.md

 ```{=html}
 <!-- -->
 ```
-10. Any natural or legal person having grounds to consider that a high-risk AI system is not in compliance with the requirements of this Regulation shall be entitled to submit a complaint to the relevant market surveillance authority.
+10. Any information and documentation obtained by market surveillance authorities shall be treated in compliance with the confidentiality obligations set out in Article 70.

-In accordance with Article 11(3)(e) and (7)(a) of Regulation (EU) 2019/1020,
+11. Any natural or legal person having grounds to consider that a high-risk AI system is not in compliance with the requirements of this Regulation shall be entitled to submit a complaint to the relevant market surveillance authority.

-established therefor by the market surveillance authorities.
+In accordance with Article 11(3)(e) and (7)(a) of Regulation (EU) 2019/1020, complaints shall be taken into account for the purpose of conducting the market surveillance activities and be handled in line with the dedicated procedures established therefore by the market surveillance authorities.

 *Article 63a*